wordplaydev/wordplay/LANGUAGE.md

 Streams are treated like any other values, except that they all have a starting value, and a sequence of later values.
 Referring to a stream value always evaluates to its latest value (unless time travel debugging, in which caes it evaluates to its value at the current time).

+#### _evaluation_

+When a built in stream definition is evaluated, the evaluator keeps track of which stream creation expressions have evaluated, and how many times they have evaluated in this evaluation of the program.
+If the particular expression has not been evaluated this number of times yet, a new stream is created and indicated by its expression and evaluation count.
+If it has been created in the past, then the existing stream is retrieved.
+Finally, the stream creation expression evaluates to the current value of the stream.

 ### Reaction

 > REACTION → EXPRESSION reaction question reaction EXPRESSION